J3ldo/UGC-Sniper/README.md

 ### Step 4
 Put in the desired limiteds in limiteds.txt and seperate them with a comma or new line.
 It should look like this:
 > Asset1, Asset2, Asset3
 or
 > Asset1
 > Asset2
 > Asset3
+or
+> link1
+> link2
+> link3

 ### Step 5
 Just run the main.py file and you will see it starting to check if its free.
 That's all, hope you get some good deals and some good robux.
-Please make sure to star this repository.
+If you find this repository/script helpful then please leave a star.

 ## How to create a theme
-* Copy paste and rename baseTheme
+* Go to tools/theme creator.py and run the python file
+* Put in all the needed information
-* Put your path to the theme into current theme in the config
+* Go to tools/theme selector.py and select the theme
-* Edit mainlogo.txt for the logo and printText.txt for the printed text
+* Open themes/themeName and edit the files.  \
+    logo.txt contains the logo  \
+    printText.txt contains the text will all the info  \
-**TIP - For all variabled and colours see themes/required.json**\
+**TIP - For all variables and colours see themes/required/required.json**\
   \
   This work is licensed under a [Open Source Initiative MIT License](https://opensource.org/license/mit/)